bbopt/RunnerPost/README.md

 #### Summary

-RunnerPost uses problems, algorithms, and outputs selection files for post-processing and profiling optimization results.
+RunnerPost uses problems, algorithms, and outputs selection files for post-processing and profiling available optimization results.
 Each file follows a consistent structure where each line represents a selection with a description and a list of parameter-value pairs enclosed in square brackets.
 This format allows for easy editing, parsing and processing of the post-processing data.

 algo_selection: Defines algorithms with an ID, a name and description, and parameters.